7 Best Coffee Scales: Reviews and Buying Guide

 - Material: Plastic/stainless steel platform

 Are you in need of a smart scale that doesn’t require you to waste time getting the correct settings?
-If so, the Brewista II might be the one you are looking for.
+If so, the Brewista II coffee and kitchen scale might be the one you are looking for.
 In total, this model has six different espresso modes that allow you to focus on coffee brewing instead of measuring.

 When in mode 2, the Brewista will auto-tare once you place a cup.
 Mode 5 auto-tares the cup and starts the timer as soon as the liquid hits the cup.
 What’s best about it, you can easily switch between the modes at a press of a button or manually start the timer.